Windsooon/cherry/README.md

 #### Three built in models to play with.

   Cherry has three built in English models, you can use them before use your dataset.
-For more info, checkout [Built in model](#builtinmodel)
+For more info, checkout [Built in model](#built-in-model).

 #### Easy to optimize and optimize performance